salvarubiomartinez/radiotube/README.md

 ## Install Instructions

-Download the project
+Download the project.

 ```sh
 git clone https://github.com/salvarubiomartinez/radiotube.git
 ```

-Enter de foldersproject
+Enter the projects folder.
 ```sh
 cd radiotube
 ```

-Create a new database and run the script 'radiotube.sql' Install de dependencies (You may need to install composer first)
+Create a new database and run the script 'radiotube.sql'.

+Install de dependencies (You may need to install composer first).

 ```sh
 composer install